filecoin-project/FIPs/FIPS/fip-XXX.md

 1. We'll already charge to update the actor being deleted.
 2. We don't charge to update the burnt-funds actor per [FIP-0057](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0057.md).

-So any additional cost for burning funds is negligable.
+So any additional cost for burning funds is negligible.

 ### Burning v.
 Erroring